donenoyes/my-daily-routine/README.md

 - d1-u2022

-    -rm repo when dn-u2022 is broken.
+    - rm repo when dn-u2022 is broken.